-In the last article, we looked at the things to consider during the discovery phase of a customer platform project.
+In the last article, Planning the Development of a Bespoke Customer Platform, we looked at the things to consider during the discovery phase of a customer platform project.
 The next step in the journey is designing a customer platform.
 You will take learnings from your discovery research, start to build out and test the blue-prints for your platform before developing the user interface design.

 Work in collaboration with your users

 As part of our designing for success approach, it is critical to involve real users when designing a customer platform.
 We’ve already talked about how important it is to understand your users in the first part of this series; now, you need to design workflows and an interface to remove these users’ pain points and frustrations.
 Aim high and delight your users with well thought out features and a touch of the wow factor by building trust throughout the user journey.
 So what are the key things we need to consider when trying to make this a reality?

 How much time should I invest in User Experience?

 Striking the right balance of time spent on UX exercises vs. developing, validating, and iterating is key to a successful project.
 There are some essential UX practices that I always recommend conducting to deliver a good user experience and keep your project within your budget and delivery constraints.

 In the past few years, user experience has become a key focus for consumer-oriented businesses such as Airbnb and Uber.
 These companies have invested heavily in best practice UX and gone through many iterations of their interfaces to deliver the best user journeys and experience.
 Granted, they have the luxury of huge budgets, but we can learn from their experiment, iterate, and tweak in small steps approach and apply some of these techniques when designing a customer platform.

 What is the best way to capture user journeys?